-While the next two weeks are very crucial and you might not have the time for anything, but nevertheless, you must go for group studies with classmates or friends.
-However, you must evaluate whether or not studying with others will be beneficial to you at this stage because each student has a different way of the learning process.
+The more you will ask the more you will receive, there are several tips to study to follow but you have to make sure you are bringing them to action while the next two weeks are very crucial and you might not have the time for anything, but you must go for group studies with classmates or friends.
+However, you must evaluate whether or not studying with others will be beneficial to you at this stage because each student has a different way of learning process.

 - Focus on Core Topics

 Divide your syllabus into core topics and non-core topics.
 Core topics are principles, theorems, formulas, diagrams, and graphs while non-core topics consist of examples, quotes, and illustrations, among others.

 Over 70% of questions in most papers will be from core topics and only the rest will comprise of non-core topics.
 If you haven’t completed your syllabus, then you must concentrate only on the core subjects now.

 This is also helpful if you are using study guides.
 Study guides aren’t always comprehensive as they just that— study guides and are only suggestive of the main concepts that you need to learn.

 - Take Rest

 With exams nearing, it doesn’t mean you must not have rest.
 Resting is as important as eating the right food.
 Enough has been said about a good night’s sleep.
 WE are one of the CBSE schools in India and one vital piece of advice we can give you is that take rest and care for your mind.
 Just ensure you get a good sleep—the minimum required 8 hours—so that you can be fully focused during your exams.
 Studying late nights or getting up early to study will cause more harm than good.